ideas42/test_tutorial/1_data_cleaning_R.md

 ## Including Plots

-You can also embed plots, for example:
+You can also embed plots, for example, this not very exciting plot:

 ```r